5 Best Employee Benefits Administration Software for Small Businesses in 2020

 - No free trial offer

-- Extra fees for payroll, time-tracking, and performance management add-ons
+- Extra fees for payroll and HR advisory service

 - No customer support via phone